OlivierLD/oliv-ai/opencv/README.md

 | Threshed | Resized |
 | ![Threshed](./docimg/downgrading/threshed.jpg) | ![Resized](./docimg/downgrading/resized.jpg) |

-The level of details of the final display is obained during the `threshold` part.
+The level of details of the final display is obtained during the `threshold` part.
 See in `OpenCVSwingColor2BW.java`:
 ```java
     // threshold